jbmohler/cleat/README.md

 # unknown

-a tool for putting docker based http servers behind nginx
+You have docker containers with HTTP servers.
+You want them exposed on the open web.
+Here is a tool that does just that with SSL and a production ready reverse proxy.
+This goal is delivered by using letsencrypt and nginx.

-I do not know the name of this project yet.
+This project is heading for a new name of `cleat`.
 The goal is "from docker to https in 60 seconds or less"

 # goals